-- 1. Download an Oracle 18, 12, or 11.2 "Basic" or "Basic Light" zip file: 64-bit or 32-bit, matching your Python architecture. - 2.
-Unzip the package into a directory that is accessible to your application.
-For example unzip instantclient-basic-windows.x64-18.3.0.0.0dbru.zip to C:\oracle\instantclient_18_3. - 3.
+- 2. Unzip the package into a directory that is accessible to your application.
+For example unzip instantclient-basic-windows.x64-19.3.0.0.0dbru.zip to C:\oracle\instantclient_19_3. - 3.
 Add this directory to the PATH environment variable.
 For example, on Windows 7, update PATH in Control Panel -> System -> Advanced System Settings -> Advanced -> Environment Variables -> System Variables -> PATH.
 The Instant Client directory must occur in PATH before any other Oracle directories.